Service

 Great is the mystery of faith.

-Look with favour on your people, gather us in your loving arms and bring us with the Blessed Virgin Mary, St Alban and all the saints to feast at your table in heaven.
+and bring us with the Blessed Virgin Mary, St Alban, St Caspar, St Melchior, St Balthazar and all the saints to feast at your table in heaven.

-Rejoicing in God’s new creation, as our Saviour taught us so we pray:
+Rejoicing in the presence of God here among us, as our Saviour taught us so we pray:

 your will be done on earth as in heaven.